AstraySteve/GifTastic/README.md

 The primary focus of this assignment is to learn the use of API alongside a dynamic web page.

 We will be using the GIPHY API to populate a dynamic web page with gifs of our choice.

+Features:
+Fully mobile responsive design

+Displays up to 10 gif per topic with their ratings